 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Construction companies conduct a Safety Stand-Down by stopping work and providing a focused toolbox talk on a safety topic such as ladder safety, fall protection equipment, or scaffolds safety.
 The meeting provides information to workers about hazards, protective methods, and the company's safety policies, goals and expectations.
-Managers are encouraged to plan a stand-down that works best for their workplace anytime during the week of June 2-6, 2014.
+Managers are encouraged to plan a stand-down that works best for their workplace anytime during the weeks of May 2-6, 2016.
 See Suggestions to Prepare for a Successful "Stand-Down."

 Participants may include trade associations, employers, federal, state and local governmental agencies, professional societies, institutes, and consumer/labor-management interest organizations, sub-and independent contractors.